chapel-lang/chapel/doc/rst/language/spec/statements.rst

    require "foo.h", "-lfoo";

-Each filename in the require statement must be given by a string literal or an identifier that is a ``param`` string expression, such as a ``param`` variable or a function returning a ``param`` string.
+All require statements involving ``.chpl`` files must appear at module-level and use literal string filenames.
+For other file types, each filename in the require statement must be given by a string literal or an identifier that is a ``param`` string expression, such as a ``param`` variable or a function returning a ``param`` string.
 Only ``require`` statements in code that the compiler considers